 Escape: Separating oneself from the situation daydreaming or dissociation

-While these techniques may cause temporary relief in the moment, they tend to lead to a cycle in which anxiety continues to grow.
+While these techniques may cause temporary relief at the moment, they tend to lead to a cycle in which anxiety continues to grow.

 Our thoughts hold a lot of power.
-Thoughts that aren’t based in truth can cause us to get stuck in a negative spiral that leads to an increase in anxiety.
+Thoughts that aren’t based on truth can cause us to get stuck in a negative spiral that leads to an increase in anxiety.

 Take five minutes to filter through your thoughts.
 You hold the power to stop negative thoughts and focus on positive thoughts.
 This may take a lot of practice if you are out of the habit.